SETI/rms-tools/cspyce/AAREADME.txt

 Aliases allow the user to associate multiple names or codes with the same CSPICE body or frame.
 Aliases can be used for a variety of purposes.

-- You can use names and codes interchangeably as input arguments to any spyce function.
+- You can use names and codes interchangeably as input arguments to any cspyce function.
 - You can use a body name or code in place of a frame name or code, and the primary frame associated with that identified body will be used.